 When investigating a scenario like the one above, there are several points to keep in mind:

 - Providing context around a domain name

 - Level of potential risk

 - What next steps should be taken

 Using a Cyber Threat Center

 Using our Cyber Threat Center, for instance, analysts can utilize three main components: client intelligence, global intelligence, and the Analyst’s Toolbox.
 We’ll be focusing on the Analyst’s Toolbox, which provides the tools for just this kind of investigation.
-The toolbox includes a database of about 200 million domain names; information on Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait., and malicious URLs; and ISP geo-location.
+The toolbox includes a database of about 200 million domain names; information on Malware: Software that is intended to damage or disable computers and computer systems., Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., and malicious URLs; and ISP geo-location.

 Since this was a Phishing Attack, We Start with the Phishing Database

 In this instance, the target search returned 219 matches, beginning in 209–these are documented cases on phishing on this same domain.
 If we take these matches and filter them by target, we see they comprise a broad range of industries, countries, and languages.